sustainability-mila/sustainability-mila.github.io/_pages/schedule.md

 The times are given in the local **Montreal time (Eastern Standard Time, UTC-5)**.

+The conference will take place at the Agora of [Mila](https://mila.quebec/), which is located at [6650, Rue Saint-Urbain, Montreal, QC, H2S 3H1](https://www.openstreetmap.org/way/222246924).

 {% include table-schedule-inperson.html %}

 ## Virtual series